jmigueprieto/baton/README.md

 # Baton

+> _This is still a Work In Progress so even though an initial grammar has been defined, the translator is not functional yet but early feedback will be much appreciated._

-Baton is a workflow language designed to simplify the process of creating and maintaining workflows for developers using Netflix Conductor.
+Baton is a language designed to simplify the process of creating and maintaining workflows for developers using Netflix Conductor.

-Baton offers intuitive language constructs, like `IF statements` (WIP) and `WHILE loops` (WIP), which will result familiar to any developer.
-While Netflix Conductor does have built-in tasks for these operations, its JSON DSL can make it somewhat challenging to read and understand; after all JSON is a data language and was not intended to support things like control structures or type checking.
+Baton intends to offer intuitive language constructs, like `IF statements` (WIP) and `WHILE loops` (WIP), which will result familiar to any developer.
+While Netflix Conductor does have built-in tasks for these operations, its JSON DSL can be somewhat challenging to read and understand; after all JSON is a data language and was not intended to support things like control structures or type checking.

 ## Hello World!

 This Baton Workflow
 ```
-// This task declaration provides type safety when using it in the workflow
+// Task declarations provide type safety when using it in the workflow
 task GreetingTask {
     input: { name: String },
     output: { message: String },